gabrielfu/cuvee/README.md

 #### Backend

+First, you should create a `.env` file in the `backend` directory.

-It is recommended to run with [air](https://github.com/air-verse/air).
+Then, you can run the backend with [air](https://github.com/air-verse/air).

 ```shell
 cd backend